Liberty State Park

 The "Empty Sky" 9/11 Memorial

 This is the official State of New Jersey's Memorial that honors the memory of the 749 people that lived in or had ties to New Jersey that lost their lives at the World Trade Center on September 11, 2001.
+The names of the deceased are engraved on the twin brushed stainless steel walls, and are within reach and engraved deep enough for hand rubbing.

 Twin walls divide a gently sloped mound with a granite path heading toward Ground Zero.
 The length of each wall is exactly equal to one side of the former World Trade Center Towers with the height of the wall reflecting the proportion of the former buildings as if they were lying on their side.
-The seven hundred and forty nine (749) victims’ names from the State of New Jersey face one another on the interior elevations of the twin stainless steel walls within easy reach.
+The seven hundred and forty nine (749) victimsق names from the State of New Jersey face one another on the interior elevations of the twin stainless steel walls within easy reach.
 The walls channel visitors to the location in the Manhattan skyline where the former World Trade Center towers once stood.
 The low, grassy raised bank surrounding the walls gently rises to ten feet and then gradually returns to the level of the promenade creating an amphitheater-like incline that faces Lower Manhattan.
 Patches of weeping cherry trees atop the raised bank reinforce the panoramic views of Lower Manhattan and the harbor.

 Like the World Trade Center, the stainless steel reflects the constantly changing light of day.
-The memorial invites visitors to literally and metaphorically look toward the empty sky in memory and look forward as a community.
+The memorial invites visitors to literally and metaphorically look toward the empty sky in memory and look forward as a comm

 The Historic Central Railroad of New Jersey Terminal (CRRNJ)